 But finding the well was only the first step of my quest in Hoi An.
 My main motivation for traveling 10,000 miles from New York was to eat one particular dish identified with this town, a dish supposedly made exclusively with Ba Le water.

-In 2012, most major cosmopolitan cities offer nearly every cuisine, including Vietnamese.
+These days, most major cosmopolitan cities offer nearly every cuisine, including Vietnamese.
 One Vietnamese specialty you’ll almost never find, though—not in Little Saigon in Southern California nor even in the real Saigon in southern Vietnam—is cao lau (pronounced “cow laow”).
 According to tradition, this pork-a-licious, herb-scented noodle dish has an umbilical attachment to Hoi An.
 The uniquely textured noodles must be made with local ingredients—specifically, water from the Ba Le well and ash from a certain tree that grows on the Cham Islands, some 13 miles off the coast of Hoi An.
 But not many people know how to make cao lau noodles.
 One family has, for generations, had a monopoly on making the six-inch-long rectangular rice noodles that look like a thicker, shorter version of fettuccine.
 And its members have never told anyone the recipe.
 For these reasons, cao lau is one of the few dishes in the world that has largely escaped the giant sponge we call globalization.
 You can’t take cao lau out of Hoi An, nor can you take the Hoi An out of cao lau.
 It’s the ultimate example of culinary terroir.

 I had tried cao lau for the first time a year earlier, when I visited Hoi An after eating my way around the rest of Vietnam.
 It was a revelation, or a series of them: the snap of crisp aromatic sprouts, basil, and coriander; the sublime unctuous quality of thinly sliced salty pork; the crunch of flat, square croutons (made from the same ingredients as the noodles); the silky, smoky broth, spiked with Chinese five-spice seasoning; and at the heart of the experience, the rice noodles, thick and chewy with a coarse texture on the outside and a slightly starchy taste.
 I’d never had a dish like cao lau in Vietnam.
 Its flavors and composition were completely unlike pho, the noodle dish most people associate with the country.
 I thought, this can’t be Vietnamese.